gab959/Darkly/file_upload/details.md

 ## How to prevent it ?

 The biggest concern should be the server-side check.
 In this case, you just need to parse the file's name and to reject everything that has not a .jpg extension.
-Relying on the content-type specified in the HTTP is not a good idea because it is can be easily spoofed.
-You should also change the name of the file before saving it, so that it is harder to access it from the outside.
+Relying on the content-type specified in the HTTP is not a good idea because it can be easily spoofed.
+You should also change the name of the file before saving it in the db and on the server, so that it is harder to access it from the outside.